Logo

 If your child is struggling with a similar problem not directly addressed in this section, see the list below for information about other related symptom areas.

-• Flexibility: may have trouble changing from one activity to the next or one approach to another
+- Cognitive flexibility: a child who insists on sameness may have trouble changing from one activity to the next or one approach to another

 Book Resources for Insistence on Sameness in Childhood